New Results on Equilibria in Strategic Candidacy: Model and preliminaries

 \subsection{Voting rules}

-For completeness, we first define the common voting rules that we study in this paper.
+Let $X = \{x_1, x_2, \dots x_m\}$ be a set of \emph{potential} candidates and $N = \{1, 2, \dots n\}$ a set of $n$ voters. {\em We assume $n$ is odd}, so that pairwise majority ties do not occur.
+While this is a mild assumption when the number of voters is large, this implies a loss of generality for some of our results, and when this is the case we will make it clear.

-There is a set of $n$ voters electing from a set of $m$ candidates.
-A single vote is a strict ordering of the candidates.
-A voting rule takes all the votes as input, and produces an outcome---a candidate, called \emph{the winner} of the election.
-Although voting rules are usually defined for a fixed number of candidates, here we naturally extend the definition to an arbitrary number of candidates.
-All voting rules we consider in this work are {\em deterministic}: we first define their nondeterministic version and assume that ties are broken up according to a fixed priority relation over candidates.
-Because voting rules are applied to varying sets of candidates, we assume that tie-breaking rule is defined for the whole set of potential candidates, and projected to smaller sets of candidates; in other terms, if $x$ has priority over $y$ when all potential candidates run, this will still be the case for any set of candidates that contains $x$ and $y$.
+For any subset $Y \subseteq X$ of the candidates, a $Y$-vote is a linear ordering over $Y$.
+A $Y$-profile $P = \langle \succ_1, \ldots, \succ_n\rangle$ is a collection of $n$ $Y$-votes.
+Although voting rules are often defined for a fixed set of candidates, here we define them for an arbitrary subset of the set of potential candidates: a (resolute) {\em voting rule} maps every $Y$-profile, for every $Y \subseteq X$, to a candidate in $Y$.
+We will only consider resolute rules; we will first define their irresolute version and then assume that ties are broken up according to a fixed priority relation over the candidates.
+Because voting rules are applied to varying sets of candidates, we assume that the tie-breaking rule is defined as a linear ordering on the whole set of potential candidates $X$, and projected to subsets of candidates: if $x$ has priority over $y$ (noted $x \rhd y$) when all potential candidates run, this will still be the case for any set of candidates that contains $x$ and $y$.

-The {\em plurality} winner is the candidate ranked first by the largest number of voters.
-The {\em Borda} winner is the candidate who gets the highest Borda score: for each voter, a candidate $c$ receives $m-1$ points if it is ranked first by that voter, $m-2$ if it is ranked second, and so on; the Borda score $B(c)$ of $c$ is the total number of points he receives from all the voters.
+We now define the rules we will use in the paper.
+(For each of them we define its irresolute version, its resolute version being obtained as explained above.)